-We arrived in Mollymook on a drizzly afternoon.
-Two relaxed and friendly faces greeted us at the reception desk at Bannisters Pavilion.
-The laid back coastal interiors carried me to Byron Bay or Mexico.
-But those distinct accents reminded me I was only a few hours from home.
+We didn’t quite have pool weather during our visit.
+We arrived in Mollymook on a drizzly afternoon and two relaxed and friendly faces greeted us at the reception desk at Bannisters Pavilion.

 We checked in and plugged in the car (they have electric car chargers in the parking area, bravo) and settled into our room.